webtrees/webtrees.github.io/README.md

 # webtrees

-This repostiory contains the source of the website <https://webtrees.github.io>, which will eventually replace <https://www.webtrees.net> and <https://wiki.webtrees.net>
+This repository contains the source of the website <https://webtrees.github.io>, which will eventually replace <https://www.webtrees.net> and <https://wiki.webtrees.net>.